Super Bowl biggest attendances: highest crowds recorded for NFL game - will 2023 break it?

 The Super Bowl is viewed as one of the biggest sporting spectacles on the planet and each year it captures the excitement of millions of fans throughout the world.

-It is a stage where legends of the sport are made and the likes of Tom Brady, Patrick Mahomes and most recently Cooper Kupp have all produced memorable performances as the MVP.
+The Super Bowl is the annual final game of the National Football League season which is used to determine the league champion.
+It is a stage where legends of the sport are made and the likes of Tom Brady, Patrick Mahomes and Cooper Kupp have all produced memorable performances as the MVP.

-This year’s final is the 57th Super Bowl in history and Kansas City Chiefs and Philadelphia Eagles fans are desperate to get their hands on tickets for the big occasion.
+This year’s final is the 58th Super Bowl in history and Kansas City Chiefs and San Francisco 49ers fans are desperate to get their hands on tickets for the big occasion.

 The Super Bowl final is typically played in front of a sell out crowd and tickets are always in high demand for the game.